songuitar/currency-test/README.md

 Server will be available at [http://localhost:3200](http://localhost:3000)

-to change mongodb connection string
+You can change mongodb connection string in `backend/src/app.module.ts`